mariadb-operator/mariadb-operator/docs/releases/UPGRADE_0.34.0.md

 > Do not attempt to skip intermediate version upgrades.
 Upgrade progressively through each version.

 For example, if upgrading from `0.0.31` to `0.0.33`:
-An attempt to upgrade from `0.0.31` directly to `0.0.33` will result in will result in unpredictable behavior.
+An attempt to upgrade from `0.0.31` directly to `0.0.33` will result in unpredictable behavior.
 An attempt to upgrade from `0.0.31` to `0.0.32` and then `0.0.33` will result in success.

 - Uninstall you current `mariadb-operator` for preventing conflicts: